There are many vertical jump training programs available nowadays, but which one is the best? And which one will work for you?

 Jump Manual is one of the most polished and professional programs I’ve ever come across, it gave me the best results so far, in the least amount of time.

 If I had to choose today what vertical program to go with, I’d probably still choose The Jump Manual (but that’s just because I’m old too :)).

 Vert Shock Vs Jump Manual

 If you’re under 25 and you’re in good shape with no history of any legs/back issues, then go with Vert Shock.
-It’ll be a little shock for your body but it will give you the fastest results in the least amount of time.
+It’ll be a little shock for your body, but it’ll give you the fastest results in the shortest amount of time.

-However, if you’re a bit old like me (hate to admit it) or have a history with injuries, it’s better to go with The Jump Manual since the process is more gradual and, generally speaking, safer.
+However, if you’re a bit old like me (hate to admit it) or have a history of injuries, it’s better to go with The Jump Manual, since the process is more gradual and, generally speaking, safer.

-So there you have it guys, these are my top 2 picks for a vertical jump program and this comes from my own experience.
-These 2 programs were both tested and proven to work, for me and my teammates, and I can confidently say that these 2 are the best in the game right now.
+So there you have it guys, these are my top 2 picks for a vertical jump program, and this comes from my own experience.
+These two programs were both tested and proven to work, for myself and my teammates, and I can confidently say that these two are the best in the game right now.